- HIV vs. AIDS

-- What is the prognosis of HIV and AIDS?
+What is the difference between HIV vs. AIDS?

 - The difference between HIV and AIDS is in the strict definition of both words.
 For example, HIV (also termed human immunodeficiency virus) is defined as a virus that can be transmitted from person to person and damages the human immune system.

 - AIDS (also termed acquired immunodeficiency syndrome) is defined as a syndrome or condition that results when HIV damages the human immune system so severely that the person becomes very susceptible to additional problems, including infections like pneumonia or tuberculosis and/or the development of cancers like Kaposi's sarcoma.

 - HIV and AIDS are similar only because both of them involve the human immunodeficiency virus.
 Confusion exists between these two words because both the public and medical literature have tended to use HIV and AIDS interchangeably.
 Strictly speaking, the use of them interchangeably is incorrect.
 Consequently, for clarity, HIV should only refer to human immunodeficiency viruses and AIDS should only refer to the relatively end-stage syndromes that develop after HIV has extensively damaged a person's immune system.
 For example, a person can have HIV, or better termed, an infection caused by human immunodeficiency virus but not have AIDS.
 A person can have AIDS caused by the human immunodeficiency virus, but AIDS is a syndrome (that is, a set of signs and symptoms that appear together and characterizes a disease or medical condition), and AIDS is not the human immunodeficiency virus (HIV).